wootencl/apidocs-v4/source/includes/_authorizations.md

 Argument | Description
 -------- | -----------
-event | The patient event that is being submitted for review event.category | The category of the event being submitted for review. event.certification_type | The type of certification being requested.
-For new authorization requests, a certification value of "initial" should be used. event.delivery | Specifies the delivery pattern of the health care services event.delivery.quantity | The quantity of services being requested event.delivery.quantity_qualifier | The qualifier used to indicate the quantity type (e.g. visits, month, hours, units, days) event.diagnoses | An array of diagnosis information related to the event event.diagnoses.code | The diagnosis code (e.g. 789.00) event.diagnoses.date | The date of the diagnosis event.place_of_service | The location where health care services are rendered event.provider | Information about the provider being requested for this event event.provider.first_name | The event provider’s first name when the provider is an individual event.provider.last_name | The event provider’s last name when the provider is an individual event.provider.npi | The NPI for the event provider. event.provider.organization_name | The event provider’s name when the provider is an organization. first_name and last_name should be omitted when sending organization_name event.type | The type of service being requested.
-For example, a value of "diagnostic_medical" would be used when an abdominal ultrasound for a patient. patient.birth_date | The patient’s birth date as specified on their policy patient.id | The patient’s member identifier patient.first_name | The patient’s first name as specified on their policy patient.last_name | The patient’s last name as specified on their policy provider.first_name | The requesting provider’s first name when the provider is an individual provider.last_name | The requesting provider’s last name when the provider is an individual provider.npi | The NPI for the requesting provider. provider.organization_name | The requesting provider’s name when the provider is an organization. first_name and last_name should be omitted when sending organization_name subscriber.birth_date | Optional: The subscriber’s birth date as specified on their policy.
-Specify when the patient is not the subscriber on the insurance policy. subscriber.first_name | Optional: The subscriber’s first name as specified on their policy.
-Specify when the patient is not the subscriber on the insurance policy. subscriber.id | Optional: The subscriber’s member identifier.
-Specify when the patient is not the subscriber on the insurance policy. subscriber.last_name | Optional: The subscriber’s last name as specified on their policy.
-Specify when the patient is not the subscriber on the insurance policy. trading_partner_id | Unique id for the intended trading partner, as specified by the Trading Partners endpoint.
+event | The patient event that is being submitted for review. event.category | The category of the event being submitted for review. event.certification_type | The type of certification being requested.
+For new authorization requests, a certification value of "initial" should be used. event.delivery | Specifies the delivery pattern of the health care services. event.delivery.quantity | The quantity of services being requested. event.delivery.quantity_qualifier | The qualifier used to indicate the quantity type. (e.g. visits, month, hours, units, days) event.diagnoses | An array of diagnosis information related to the event. event.diagnoses.code | The diagnosis code. (e.g. 789.00) event.diagnoses.date | The date of the diagnosis. event.place_of_service | The location where health care services are rendered. event.provider | Information about the provider being requested for this event. event.provider.first_name | The event provider’s first name when the provider is an individual. event.provider.last_name | The event provider’s last name when the provider is an individual. event.provider.npi | The NPI for the event provider. event.provider.organization_name | The event provider’s name when the provider is an organization. first_name and last_name should be omitted when sending organization_name. event.type | The type of service being requested.
+For example, a value of "diagnostic_medical" would be used when an abdominal ultrasound for a patient. patient.birth_date | The patient’s birth date as specified on their policy. patient.id | The patient’s member identifier. patient.first_name | The patient’s first name as specified on their policy. patient.last_name | The patient’s last name as specified on their policy. provider.first_name | The requesting provider’s first name when the provider is an individual. provider.last_name | The requesting provider’s last name when the provider is an individual. provider.npi | The NPI for the requesting provider. provider.organization_name | The requesting provider’s name when the provider is an organization. first_name and last_name should be omitted when sending organization_name. subscriber.birth_date | Optional: The subscriber’s birth date as specified on their policy.
+Specify when the patient is not the subscriber. subscriber.first_name | Optional: The subscriber’s first name as specified on their policy.
+Specify when the patient is not the subscriber. subscriber.id | Optional: The subscriber’s member identifier.
+Specify when the patient is not the subscriber. subscriber.last_name | Optional: The subscriber’s last name as specified on their policy.
+Specify when the patient is not the subscriber. trading_partner_id | Unique id for the intended trading partner, as specified by the Trading Partners endpoint.

 > Example authorizations response when the trading partner has authorized the request: